TyronCameron/Taproots.jl/README.md

 end
 ```

-Or just the things at the edges:
+Or just the things at the edges (which is what I care about most of the time):

 ```julia
 for nested_data in leaves(my_data)